Justin Lewis (basketball)

-Justin Lewis (born April 12, 2002) is an American professional basketball player player for the Chicago Bulls of the National Basketball Association (NBA), on a two-way contract with the Windy City Bulls of the NBA G League.
-He played college basketball for the Marquette Golden Eagles.
+Justin Keith Lewis (born April 12, 2002) is an American professional basketball player for Limoges CSP of the LNB Pro A. He played college basketball for the Marquette Golden Eagles.

-Early life and high school career
+Early life

 Lewis was born and grew up in Baltimore, Maryland and initially attended Calvert Hall College High School.
 He transferred to the Baltimore Polytechnic Institute after his freshman year.
 As a junior, Lewis averaged 17.3 points and 9.2 rebounds per game with 16 double doubles and was named first team All-Metro and second team All-Maryland by USA Today as Baltimore Polytechnic won the state championship.
-As a senior, he averaged 19.3 points, 13.4 rebounds and 4.4 blocks per game and was named the Metro co-Player of the Year and first team All-Maryland while leading the team to a second straight state championship.
+As a senior, he averaged 19.3 points, 13.4 rebounds and 4.4 blocks per game and was named the Metro Co-player of the Year and first-team All-Maryland while leading the team to a second straight state championship.
 A four-star recruit, he committed to playing college basketball for Marquette over offers from UConn and Virginia Tech, among others.

 College career

-Lewis came off the bench for Marquette as a freshman.
+Lewis came off (and on) the bench for Marquette as a freshman.
 He averaged 7.8 points and 5.4 rebounds per game.
 On January 26, 2022, Lewis scored a career-high 33 points as well as nine rebounds and six assists in a 73–63 win against Seton Hall.
 He was named to the First Team All-Big East, as well as Big East Most Improved Player.

 Professional career

-Chicago / Windy City Bulls (2023–present)
+Windy City Bulls (2023)

-After becoming undrafted in the 2022 NBA draft, Lewis signed a two-way contract with the Chicago Bulls of the National Basketball Association.
-Lewis joined the Bulls in the 2022 NBA Summer League.
+After becoming undrafted in the 2022 NBA draft, Lewis signed a two-way contract with the Chicago Bulls on July 7, 2022 and afterwards joined them in the 2022 NBA Summer League.
 In his Summer League debut, Lewis scored eight points and five rebounds in a 100–99 win against the Dallas Mavericks.
-He signed a two-way contract with the Chicago Bulls on March 7, 2023.
+Justin Lewis tore his ACL and was later waived on October 15 while he rehabbed the injury.

+On March 7, 2023, Lewis signed another two-way contract with the Chicago Bulls, but was waived on December 16, after appearing in 12 games with the Windy City Bulls.
+Two days later, he returned to Windy City.

+Salt Lake City Stars (2023–2024)

+On December 27, 2023, Lewis was traded to the Salt Lake City Stars.

+Calgary Surge (2024)

+On May 1, 2024, Lewis signed with the Calgary Surge of the Canadian Elite Basketball League.
+However, he was waived on July 22.

+Return to Salt Lake City (2024)

+On October 13, 2024, Lewis signed with the Utah Jazz, but was waived three days later.
+On October 28, he rejoined the Salt Lake City Stars.

+Delaware Blue Coats (2025)

+On February 20, 2025, Lewis was acquired by the Delaware Blue Coats in exchange for player rights of Rob Edwards as well as a 2025 second-round pick in the NBA G League draft.

+Limoges CSP (2025–present)

+On August 7, 2025, he signed with Limoges CSP of the LNB Pro A.